itsjustrocketscience/rocket-sim/README.md

 * **Backend:** Google Firebase (Authentication and saving)
 * **Hosting:** Vercel

+## Future Planning (WIP)
+1. Switching from 2.5D to 3D STL models (yes, they will also be 3d printable!)
+2. Adding orbital and heavy rockets, along with resizing of parts
+3. Building a dashboard landing page
+4. Adding a sandbox mode and tech tree to enable progression
+5. Adding logo

+## Other Things
+Pull requests for improving the code are allowed and encouraged!
+This project is in a WIP unstable alpha phase, so any additional code is very much appreciated.

 ## Running Locally

 Want to boot up the simulator on your own machine?